 Resources to Evaluate.
-The local EMS agency should have the resources to evaluate response to and the care provided to specific patients.
+Local EMS agency should have resources to evaluate response to/care provided specific patients.

-The EMS system has a quality improvement program in place that includes and addresses components identified in the minimum standard.
-Resources are available for the EMS Agency to evaluate response to and the care provided to individual patients.
-An updated management information system has been implemented by the major ambulance transport provider within the county, and may be accessed by EMS staff.
-This upgrade provides a significant enhancement to the local QI program.
-Fire Agencies providing paramedic service are looking at electronic patient care reporting systems similar to that used by the ambulance service provider.
-Revised 10/05
+The EMS system has a QI program in place to evaluate response to emergency medical incidents and care provided specific patients.
+Resources are available for the EMS Agency to evaluate response to and care provided individual patients.
+The largest local ambulance transport provider has implemented an electronic patient care reporting system, which may be accessed by EMS staff.
+This upgrade provides a significant enhancement to local QI activities.
+Fire Agencies providing paramedic service are implementing an electronic patient care reporting system.
+Steps are being taken to assure that the EMS Medical Director approves all Provider QI plans.
+EMS Agency staff in conjunction with the EMS QI Committee has developed a number of tools/templates for provider agencies to use to develop or enhance written QI plans, and is actively working with all providers to provide assistance.
+Revised 11/07